Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Unifying context-costs

-where $z_c$ is, \textit{e.g.}, the mean $\mathbb{1}_{K_c}/K_c$ (with $K_c$ denoting the number of phenotypes in context $c$) or an empirical mean of strategies observed in data.
-Regardless, such formulations will preserve the sign of $\mu$ in $\gpayoff$ and provide a quantitative comparison when context of compared phenotypes agree.
-However, the resulting global payoff function $\gpayoff$ is a separable bilinear form that does not agree structurally with $\mu$ when contexts agree.
+where $z_c$ is, \textit{e.g.}, the mean $\mathbf{1}_{K_c}/K_c$ (with $K_c$ denoting the number of breath type in context $c$) or an empirical mean of strategies observed in data.
+Regardless, such formulations will preserve the sign of $\mu$ in $\mathfrak{u}$ and provide a quantitative comparison when context of compared context categorizations agree.
+However, the resulting global payoff function $\mathfrak{u}$ is a separable bilinear form that does not agree structurally with $\mu$ when contexts agree.